bigskysoftware/hypermedia-systems-book/ch01-hypermedia-a-reintroduction.typ

 a language to discuss the new technical medium they were building applications in.

-We will discuss Fielding’s key ideas in depth in Chapter 2, and try to correct the record with respect to REST, HATEOAS and hypermedia.
+We will discuss Fielding’s key ideas in depth in @ch02, and try to correct the record with respect to REST, HATEOAS and hypermedia.

 === The World’s Most Successful Hypertext: HTML <_the_worlds_most_successful_hypertext_html>